29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 Every day is a new multicolored show to remind you how powerful and generous nature is and you can’t help but admire its magic.

-4. Have a nice morning jog on the Malecon
+4. Have a pleasant morning jog on the Malecon

-For its strategic location, you can admire also sunrises from the Malecon in La Paz, Mexico.
-It is amazing to be able to jog early morning in the first morning light and appreciate the soft colors of the sky reflecting over the water.
-The best way to start your day.
+For its strategic location, you can also admire sunrises from the Malecon in La Paz, Mexico.
+It is fantastic to be able to jog early morning in the first morning light and appreciate the soft colors of the sky reflecting over the water—the best way to start your day.

 Walking by the water is a daily appointment that you cannot miss, and you never get tired of it.

-Lots of people running, skating, or just strolling, enjoying the views of their families.
+Many people are running, skating, or simply strolling, enjoying the views with their families.

 5. Enjoy the artworks displayed on the Malecon